Types of Coverage

 Click on the link below to see a comprehensive listing of free car maintenance programs.

-Instead of free maintenance, Audi and Mercedes offer prepaid car maintenance plans that bundle a number of services and are sold at a discounted rate.
+Instead of free vehicle maintenance, Audi and Mercedes offer prepaid car maintenance plans that bundle a number of services and are sold at a discounted rate.
 Keep in mind that, like the car itself, the prices on the maintenance plans are negotiable.

-Toyota and Scion's coverage is significantly shorter — two years or 25,000 miles — but is notable because it includes roadside assistance.
-That's something Toyota had not previously offered, even though it typically comes standard with many automakers' new-car warranty.
+Toyota and Scion's coverage, two years or 25,000 miles, is notable because it includes roadside assistance.
+That's something Toyota had not previously offered, even though it typically comes standard with many automakers' new-car warranties.